Skip to main content

 Location: Hartford, CT

-The Department of Environmental Sciences at UVA offers both a BA and a BS.
+The Department of Environmental Sciences at UVA offers both BA and BS degrees in Environmental Sciences.
 Through a flexible curriculum, students gain an understanding of the scientific processes and problems related to the environment, exploring areas like Ecology, Geoscience, Hydrology, and Atmospheric Science.
 Students are able to tailor their curriculum to prepare for graduate studies or careers.

 18. Colorado College